AlexIsOpAf/AlexIsOpAf/README.md

 ## 🎮 A bit about me

 Games are the thread through everything.
+I'm a top 200 FIFA player and a certified
-I built [dofusplanner.io](https://github.com/AlexIsOpAf/dofusplanner.io) so Dofus players could theorycraft builds before grinding for them, recreated A* pathfinding in C++ just to feel how games actually navigate, and now I'm building the esports platform I always wanted as a player.
+sweat: if there's a ladder, I'm climbing it.
+I built [dofusplanner.io](https://github.com/AlexIsOpAf/dofusplanner.io) so Dofus players could theorycraft builds before grinding for them, and now I'm building the esports platform I always wanted as a player.
+Recently I've been pulled into ARPGs, Diablo 4 (introduced by my awesome manager) and Path of Exile 2.
 One more game is a rounding error.

 ---